• Skip to primary navigation

 • Keep a pot of simmering water on for the lids.

-• Use a ladle to fill the jars with peaches, straining out some of the liquid before transferring.
+• Use a ladle to fill the warm, sterilized jars with peaches, straining out some of the liquid before transferring.
 A canning funnel would be super helpful here.
 I don’t have one so I just made a bit of a mess and then cleaned it up.

 • Wipe each jar clean then place lid on and tighten down the outer ring.

-• Allow to cool down to room temperature.
-Check the little button on the top – it should be depressed and should not be popped out.
-If it is popped out, just keep them in the refrigerator.
-They will keep refrigerated for several months.
-The same goes if you don’t feel like really canning them.
-Your secret is safe with me!
+• Let cool 10 minutes in the water before removing carefully using canning tongs.
+Allow to cool down to room temperature 12-24 hours.
+Be sure they are spaced a few inches apart to allow for circulation.
+Check the little button on the top –it should be depressed and should not be popped out.
+If it is popped out, just keep them in the refrigerator and use within three months.

-Video Instructions
+Video

-Leave a Comment!
-Cancel reply
+Leave a comment

 Your email address will not be published.
 Required fields are marked *